4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

 ## Version 1.7.4
 - Changed payload for Python Embedded.
-Not saving script to disk enymore
+Not saving script to disk anymore
 - Obfuscated the Python revshell some

 ## Version 1.7.3